sigfredonin/Z80-John-Bell-80-280/README.md

 ![EPROM Address Decoding](/image/Z80_SBC_Address_Decoding_EPROM_annotated-small.PNG "EPROM Address Selection - schematic")

+#### About A15 ...

+The Z80 output pins are rated to drive one TTL load.
+A15 is connected to 3:
+one in the EPROM address decode logic, and two in the RAM address decode logic.
+This could have been avoided by inverting /A15 from the EPROM address decode logic using the unused NAND gate U6A.
+This would cost one gate more gate delay, but that's unlikely to cause any problems or slow down memory access.

 #### EPROM Type Selection

 The 80-280 board includes a jumper to select between a 2Kx8 (16K bit) EPROM and a 4Kx8 (32K bit) EPROM.